Reed-CompBio/BIO331-F20/README.md

 We will be able to share graphs in the class through this group.
 You should be able to [see this graph](http://graphspace.org/graphs/29268?auto_layout=cose) after joining the group - have you seen it before?

 Then, install the [`graphspace-python`](http://manual.graphspace.org/projects/graphspace-python/en/latest/index.html) library, which allows you to use Python to upload your own graphs to GraphSpace.

-You should be able to install this module by opening a Terminal and typing
+- If you are using Anaconda, you can search for and open the Anaconda Command Prompt and type the following.
+If you are not using Anaconda and you're on a Mac, you can open a Terminal and type the following:
 ```
 pip install graphspace_python
 ```

-- If you get a permissions error and you're on a Mac, use `sudo`, which provides admin access so the package can be installed in the Python directory:
+- If you get a permissions error, use `sudo`, which provides admin access so the package can be installed in the Python directory:
 ```
 sudo pip install graphspace_python
 ```